ICSpark-Projects/Chick-Dance-Revolution-Hard/README.md

 Set up if/else if statements to check whether the variable key is equal to "ArrowRight", "ArrowLeft", "ArrowUp", or "ArrowDown".

 Within those statements, make the following changes:
-- Change the source of the chick to the right direction
+- Change the source of the chick to the corresponding direction
   - Ex: chick.src = 'assets/chick-left.png';
 - Change the source of the appropriate dance board arrow and music board moving arrow to the orange arrow image.
   - Ex: danceArrowUp.src = 'assets/orange-arrow.png';